marijnkampf/Random-Photo-Screensaver/readme.md

 Structure
 ---------
 RPS consists of two programs.
-A [launcher]("ToDo: Make github project and insert link") that resides in the users' Windows folder and the actual program that resides in the installation folder including all required libraries.
+A [launcher](https://github.com/marijnkampf/Random-Photo-Screensaver/tree/master/RPS%20Launcher) that resides in the users' Windows folder and the actual [Random Photo Screensaver](https://github.com/marijnkampf/Random-Photo-Screensaver/tree/master/RPS%204) program that resides in the installation folder including all required libraries.

 I've chosen for this option as it avoids cluttering the Windows folder with loads of files, makes installation of library files easier and avoids creating conflicts with existing library files.